 This book will be of special interest to scholars of transnational Catholicism, popular religion, and religion and society during the Cold War in Latin America.

-Bonar L. Hernández Sandoval is a history professor at Iowa State University.
+Bonar L. Hernández Sandoval is assistant professor of history at Iowa State University.

 "I found Hernández's book to be an insightful study of changes in the Catholic Church in Guatemala during the middle decades of the twentieth century.
-His work provides a base for reflecting on the importance of institutional decision-making for future generations of religious adherents who find themselves trying to make sense of what it means to act in social and political affairs.” ~Mathews Samson, Davidson College
+His work provides a base for reflecting on the importance of institutional decision making for future generations of religious adherents who find themselves trying to make sense of what it means to act in social and political affairs."—Matt Samson, Davidson College

 "As an anthropologist of Christianity in Guatemala with some fifteen years of research experience, I learned a tremendous amount from this book and am excited to teach the book in graduate courses on Latin American Christianity.
 The book blazes new trails with a careful, creative, and original analysis of Guatemala's Roman Catholic Church in the late nineteenth to the mid-twentieth century.
 It is an obvious and necessary contribution to the field and will certainly find a readership among Latin Americanists concerned about Christianity."—Kevin Lewis O'Neill, University of Toronto